-Value estimates for vehicles are provided by an outside vendor and are based on Red Book published book values, and there are also considerations available for high mileage.
+Value estimates for vehicles are provided by an outside vendor and are based on published book values.
 Vehicles that are not valued by the vendor are valued by an appraiser using PVF schedules or published guides.

 Leased and Multi-Location Assets